-A CO2-neutral alternative to conventional energy carriers, eFuels make a decisive contribution to the global energy transition – by satisfying demand through renewable energy sources.
-To make eFuels, the following is required: electricity from renewable energy sources such as the sun or wind; water to produce hydrogen through electrolysis processes; and CO2, which is extracted from the atmosphere.
-Because eFuels are produced by synthesising hydrogen and carbon, they are called synthetic liquid fuels.
+eFuels are a CO2-neutral alternative to conventional fossil energy carriers and therefore make a decisive contribution to the global energy transition – shifting the energy demand to the use of renewable sources. eFuels can be used straight away with the existing tank and distribution infrastructure.
+The production of eFuels requires electricity from renewable sources such as solar or wind, as well as water to produce hydrogen through electrolysis processes and CO2 extracted from the atmosphere.
+Because eFuels are produced by synthesizing hydrogen and carbon, they are called synthetic fuels.

-For these synthetic energy sources to be used on a global scale, industrial production is required.
-Sunny and windy areas with the potential for yielding large volumes of renewable energy are particularly good locations to produce hydrogen and hydrogen-based derivative products such as eFuels in a cost-effective way.
-Production costs can thus be significantly reduced, allowing eFuels to establish themselves as affordable climate-neutral energy carriers for a wide range of applications such as road, air and shipping traffic, the heating market and the chemical industry.
+For these synthetic energy carriers to be used globally, industrial production is required.
+Especially regions rich in sun and wind with a large amount of renewable energies are ideal locations for the cost-effective production of hydrogen and hydrogen-based downstream products such as eFuels.
+In these locations, production costs can be significantly reduced and eFuels can offer an affordable climate-neutral alternative to fossil energy carriers for a wide range of applications, such as road, air and maritime transport, but also in the heating market and as a feedstock for the chemical industry.